The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Jitterbug Smart4 from LivelyOverview:Overview

-The Jitterbug Smart4 is one of the easiest phones I’ve ever used, but it’s not a “dumb” phone by any means.
-It has the essential smartphone features seniors need, like internet access, voice typing for easy texting, and a simple list-based menu.
-The menu also has clear icons, which makes it easier for older adults with dementia to find what they need without getting stuck on a wall of text.
+The Jitterbug Smart4 is one of the easiest phones I’ve used, but it’s not a “dumb” phone by any means.
+It has the essential smartphone features seniors need, such as internet access, voice typing for easy texting, and a simple list-based menu.

 Pros & Cons:Pros About Jitterbug Smart4 from Lively